-Volcano Helicopter Tours – Hawaii is one of the few places in the world where you can see an active lava flow actually flowing into the sea.
+Hawaii is one of the few places in the world where you can see an active lava flow.
+Moreover, you can actually see it flowing into the sea.
 Amazingly, the current volcanic activity on the Big Island of Hawaii has been active for well over 33 years.
-When hot lava meets the sea, there is an explosive reaction that only relatively few people in the world can experience close up.
-One of the easier and safest ways to experience the force and power of Hawaii’s volcanoes is through one of the many helicopter tour operators on the Big Island.
-Among such operators are Circle of Fire Helicopter Adventure and Blue Hawaiian Helicopters.
+When hot lava meets the sea, there is an explosive reaction that few people can experience close up.
+But one of the easier and safer ways to experience the power of Hawaii’s volcanoes is through a helicopter tour.
+Among such tour operators are Circle of Fire Helicopter Adventure and Blue Hawaiian Helicopters.

-Fluming – The Hawaiian Islands that once supported sugar cane plantations were lined with a network of irrigation tunnels, ditches and flumes that transported water from various sources to the fields.
-Hawaii no longer has active sugar cane operations; but a number of these tunnels, ditches and flumes are still used to provide a truly unique way of seeing the island from the perspective of what the early plantation managers and workers used to see during sugar’s heyday in Hawaii.
-A number of operators offer kayak or tube rides through these irrigation systems though an activity now known as fluming.
-Examples of flume ride operators include Flumin’ Kohala on the Big Island of Hawaii and Kauai Backcountry Adventures on Kauai.
+The Hawaiian Islands once supported sugar cane plantations irrigated through a network of tunnels, ditches and flumes.
+This irrigation network transported water from various sources to the fields.
+Hawaii no longer has active sugar cane operations.
+But a number of these tunnels, ditches and flumes still provide a truly unique way of seeing the islands.
+They also offer the perspective of what the early plantation managers and workers saw during sugar’s heyday in Hawaii.
+A number of operators also offer kayak or tube rides through these irrigation systems though what people now call fluming.
+Flume ride operators include Flumin’ Kohala on the Big Island of Hawaii and Kauai Backcountry Adventures on Kauai.

-Hawaiian Parasailing – Parasailing is the practice of strapping a parachute-like contraption to a fast moving boat which has dangling seats into which parasailers can be strapped.
-As the boat moves in the water, the parasail rises in the air taking its passengers on a thrilling ride in the sky about 800 to 1,200 feet above Hawaiian waters.
+Perhaps one of the most exciting experiences in Hawaii is parasailing.
+Parasailing is the practice of strapping a parachute-like contraption to a fast moving boat.
+It has dangling seats onto which one can strap parasailers.
+As the boat moves in the water, the parasail rises in the air.
+It then takes its passengers on a thrilling ride in the sky about 800 to 1,200 feet above Hawaiian waters.
 One of the most popular places for parasailing in Hawaii is right off Waikiki.
-Some of the parasailing operators in Waikiki include H2O Sports Hawaii, Paradise Watersports – Hawaii and Parasailing Ride Service.
-There are also parasailing operators in Lahaina and Ka’anapali on Maui, such as West Maui Parasail, as well as operators in Kona on the Big Island of Hawaii, such as UFO Parasail.
+Some of the parasailing operators in Waikiki include H2O Sports Hawaii, Paradise Watersports Hawaii and Parasailing Ride Service.
+A parasailing operators in Lahaina and Ka’anapali on Maui is West Maui Parasail.
+While one of the operators in Kona on the Big Island of Hawaii is UFO Parasail.

-A number of these activities can be booked online on Panda ® Online by checking out our Hawaii activities page.
+A number of these activities can be booked online on Panda ® Online on our Hawaii activities page.